GearsAD/GraffSDK.jl/README.md

 Build status: [![Build Status](https://travis-ci.org/GearsAD/GraffSDK.jl.svg?branch=master)](https://travis-ci.org/GearsAD/GraffSDK.jl)

 ## Overview
-A Julia SDK for the Graff/SlamInDb project!
+A Julia SDK for the Graff/SlamInDb project!nc

 ## Installation
 This package is not yet registered with JuliaLang/METADATA.jl, but can be easily installed in Julia 0.6 with: